gkjpettet/roo/README.md

 To play with Roo you'll need to install the `roo` interpreter.
 This is a command line tool that runs your source code.
 It can also be used as a REPL (much like Ruby's `irb` command).
 To install, you have a few choices:

 ### 1. Use a package manager (easiest)
+Simple installation with Homebrew and Scoop is offered for macOS and Windows users.

 **macOS**
 If you're using macOS you can use the excellent [Homebrew][homebrew] package manager to quickly install Roo:
 ```